 Raising a child is tough.
 It’s rewarding as well, of course, for those moments when you feel a genuine connection over something you’ve done together.
 But it’s not always about stuff you do together; it’s about nurturing your children’s ability to do things without you as well.

 That’s a hard balance to find; it certainly has been for me as a single parent, and I imagine it’s equally as difficult for two-parent families – how do you get the balance right between both parents in terms of spending time with your precious child?
-How do you make sure you’re spending time with them that actually means something as well as actually giving them the space to broaden their minds and not need you for entertainment throughout the day.
+How do you make sure you’re spending time with them that actually means something, as well as giving them the space to broaden their minds and not need you for continuous entertainment throughout the day.

 I struggle finding that balance between the two; my son has lived with me for the past eight months, and in the beginning, I was the only person he knew down here in his new home.
 This entire area was strange and unknown to him; he relied on me entirely to get him around, make sure he was fed, and ensure he was enjoying himself.